sequencehq-hiring/SupermarketReceipt-Refactoring-Kata/README.md

-_Support this and all my katas via [Patreon](https://www.patreon.com/EmilyBache)_

-# The Supermarket Receipt Refactoring Kata
+# Supermarket Receipt Kata

-Watch the ["Detangle Bad Code Challenge"](https://youtu.be/EWB-VhEUoHE) introduction to this exercise.

-This is a variation of a popular kata described in http://codekata.com/kata/kata01-supermarket-pricing/.
-The aim of the exercise is to build automated tests for this code, refactor it, and add a new feature.
+This exercise involves a supermarket that needs to generate shopping receipts for its selection of products.
+The goal is to improve its test cases and add a new feature.

+### Context

-The supermarket has a catalog with different types of products (rice, apples, milk, toothbrushes,...).
-Each product has a price, and the total price of the shopping cart is the total of all the prices of the items.
-You get a receipt that details the items you've bought, the total price and any discounts that were applied.
+The supermarket has a catalog with different types of products (rice, apples, milk, toothbrushes, etc).

+Each product has a price.
+The total price of the shopping cart is the sum of all item prices.

+The receipt has:
+- A list of items purchased
+- A list of discounts applied
+- The total price

-The supermarket runs special deals, e.g.
+The supermarket runs special deals, such as:
 - Buy two toothbrushes, get one free.
-Normal toothbrush price is €0.99
+Normal toothbrush price is £0.99
- - 20% discount on apples, normal price €1.99 per kilo.
+- 20% discount on apples, normal price £1.99 per kilo
- - 10% discount on rice, normal price €2.49 per bag
+- 10% discount on rice, normal price £2.49 per bag
- - Five tubes of toothpaste for €7.49, normal price €1.79
- - Two boxes of cherry tomatoes for €0.99, normal price €0.69 per box.

 These are just examples: the actual special deals change each week.

-Create some test cases and aim to get good enough code coverage that you feel confident to do some refactoring.

-When you have good test cases, identify code smells such as Long Method, Feature Envy.
-Apply relevant refactorings.

-When you're confident you can handle this code, implement the new feature described below
+### Getting Started

+1. Clone this repository

+2. Open the folder for your desired language in your preferred IDE.
+For example, open the `./kotlin` folder in Intellij if you're using Kotlin

+3. Install dependencies if needed

+4. Run the test suite

+### Tasks

+#### 1) Update the test

+Finish implementing the 'ten percent discount' test.
+You'll need to add a toothbrush to the cart and test that the discount is applied correctly.

-## New feature: discounted bundles
+#### 2) New feature: discounted bundles

-The owner of the system has a new feature request.
-They want to introduce a new kind of special offer - bundles.
+New feature request: we want to introduce a new kind of special offer: bundles.
 When you buy all the items in a product bundle you get 10% off the total for those items.
-For example you could make a bundle offer of one toothbrush and one toothpaste.
-If you then you buy one toothbrush and one toothpaste, the discount will be 10% of €0.99 + €1.79.
-If you instead buy two toothbrushes and one toothpaste, you get the same discount as if you'd bought only one of each - ie only complete bundles are discounted.

-## New feature: HTML receipt

-Currently we print a traditional ticket receipt.
-Now being a modern business we'd like to be able to print or send a HTML version of the same receipt.
-All the data and number formatting should be the same.
-However the layout should be html.
-You don't have to worry about the HTML template - a designer will care of that - but we do need someone to keep duplication between the reports to a bare minimum.

-## Start with the refactoring

-If you would like to just do the refactoring part of this exercise, you can instead check out the 'with_tests' branch.
-Those tests have reasonably good coverage and should support most kinds of refactorings you'd like to do.

-## Use this exercise in a Learning Hour

-You can use the [Supermarket Receipt](https://sammancoaching.org/kata_descriptions/supermarket_receipt.html) Kata in learning hours if you are using the [Samman](https://sammancoaching.org) coaching method.
+Example:
+  - Bundle: 1 toothbrush (£0.99) + 1 toothpaste (£1.79).
+  - Total price without discount: £0.99 + £1.79 = £2.78.
+  - Discount: 10% of £2.78 = £0.28.
+  - Final price: £2.78 - £0.28 = £2.50.

+Only complete bundles are discounted.
+For example:
+  - If you buy 2 toothbrushes and 1 toothpaste, only 1 toothbrush and 1 toothpaste are discounted.

+#### 3) Extension: improve the codebase (refactoring)

+Identity code smells and opportunities to improve the code's readability and maintainability.
+Talk through your ideas and apply the relevant code changes.